Two Species, One Family

 Reproduction

-Mating takes place once a year and the female lays around 10 to 50 eggs, at a time.
-Though they spend most of the time under water, female snapping turtles travel long distances to find a spot suitable for laying the eggs.
-Once they locate such a place, they dig nests, lay eggs and return to water.
+Mating takes place once a year, and the female lays around 10 to 50 eggs at a time.
+Though they spend most of their time underwater, female snapping turtles travel long distances to find a suitable spot for laying eggs.
+Once they find such a place, they dig nests, lay eggs, and return to the water.

 The creamy-white eggs take around three to four months to hatch.
 It is the temperature that determines the sex of the hatchlings.
-While a temperature range of 70 to 72 °F produces both males and females, if it drops below 68 °F, the hatchlings will be mostly females.
-Only males are produced, if the eggs are incubated at a temperature range of 73 to 75 °F.
+A temperature range of 70 to 72 °F produces both males and females.
+If the temperature drops below 68 °F, the hatchlings will be mostly females.
+Only males are produced if the eggs are incubated at a temperature range of 73 to 75 °F.

-In short, snapping turtles are aggressive, and are not considered good as pets.
-You have to handle them with utmost care, so as to avoid their bites.
-Apart from the aggressive nature, another disadvantage is their huge size.
-Improper handling may also result in injuries to the animal.
-As far as the conservation status is concerned, the common snappers come under the ‘LEAST CONCERN’ category, whereas the alligator snappers are listed as ‘VULNERABLE’ species.
+In short, snapping turtles are aggressive and are not considered good pets.
+You have to handle them with great care to avoid their bites.
+Apart from their aggressive nature, another challenge is their huge size.
+Improper handling can also injure the animal.
+As for conservation status, the common snapper falls under the 'LEAST CONCERN' category, while the alligator snapper is listed as a 'VULNERABLE' species.